 SMTP Port 25: The First Standard SMTP Port

 One of the oldest SMTP ports was established in the year 1982 by the Internet Engineering Taskforce (IETF), which no one had ever thought would become a landmark decision to consider port 25 as a standard channel for sending emails on the web.

-The main reason for blocking the SMTP port 25 is that it’s unsecure and provides an easy path for transmission of emails, through which even malware and bots send spammy emails.
+The main reason for blocking SMTP port 25 is that it’s insecure and provides an easy path for the transmission of emails, through which even malware and bots send spammy emails.

 No doubt, it still has importance in SMTP relaying but it is highly recommended you should not go for it to send emails.

-However, at WPOven, you can use a Free SMTP server for testing email issues.
+However, at WPOven a managed vps wordpress hosting, you can use a Free SMTP server for testing email issues.
 You can send and receive emails using any address and they will be caught and be available on display.

 SMTP Port 465: The Outdated But Secured SMTP Port

 Apart from being successful SMTP port 25, has security flaws that we have already discussed above.
 In order to solve this problem, back in the 1990s, the Internet Assigned Number Authority (IANA) started looking for an alternate method to make the transmission of emails more secure and encrypted, which was later called SMTPS (SMTP Port SSL).

 The main objective was to provide a secure path for email transmission using encryption methods such as Secure Sockets Layers (SSL) and Transport Layer Security (TLS).
 Hence, IANA used these protocols in SMTP port 465.

 But things didn’t work as they should have, the SMTP port 465 never got recognition, and other methods of sending secured emails started to gain popularity such as STARTTLS.